gnubodhi/Neurofeedback_protocol/README.md

 And my mind feels a little more alert now sharing my story.
 Like a slight-inflation.
 Typical with mood disorders.

 Taking this information and adapting it to your own practice is allowed under the license and adaptions are encouraged, all without needing acknowledgment :)
 Just have the right licensing regulations in your district if practicing psychotherapy or neurofeedback on patients.
+I am not condoning the use of cannabis.
+Everyone's situation is different.
+Do use caution and if it makes you worried, maybe it isn't right, right now.